IoTReady/iotready.github.io/blog/esp32-aws-iot-shadow-with-spiffs.md

 ---
 title: Using SPIFFS to Simplify AWS IoT Integration For ESP32
 excerpt: >-
-  Manually preparing devices to connect to AWS IoT Core can be cumbersome, specially in large numbers.
-Here is how to do it using a 'prepare' script that saves build time and automates the process for simplicity.
+  Manually preparing devices to connect to AWS IoT Core can be cumbersome, especially in large numbers.
+We present a script to help you prepare devices fast and reliably while storing certificates in the SPIFFS partition.
 date: '2021-06-12'
 thumb_image: images/esp32-awsiot.png
 image: images/esp32-awsiot.png